Coalition to Improve Diagnosis

 About Our Coalition

 The Coalition to Improve Diagnosis, convened and led by the Society to Improve Diagnosis in Medicine (SIDM), is a collaboration of more than 50 leading healthcare organizations focused on ensuring that diagnoses are accurate, communicated and timely.
-Our Coalition members represent doctors, nurses, testing professionals, patients and their families, employers, researchers, policymakers, educators and leading health organizations and government agencies involved in patient care.
+Our Coalition members represent doctors, nurses, testing professionals, patients and their families, employers, researchers, policymakers, educators, leading health organizations, and government agencies involved in patient care.

 The Coalition to Improve Diagnosis is the only collaboration of diverse healthcare organizations singularly focused on improving the diagnostic process.
 Together, we work to find solutions that enhance diagnostic quality and safety, reduce harm and ultimately, ensure better health outcomes for patients.

 Improving diagnosis will not happen overnight.
 The complexity of diagnostic error and the collaborative, team-based approaches needed to improve accuracy will require disciplined and sustained work in the coming years, with a deep engagement of diverse stakeholders.

 Everyone has an important role to play in improving diagnosis.
 To learn more about the Coalition, read the following documents: